 If you’re a brand, you should prepare for the sales of Q4 by building up to it in Q3.
 If you are a theme account or an influencer, that’s the time to strengthen your online presence so you could close better deals in Q4 with brands that spend more money on advertising at that time.

 Marketing Calendar for July

 Not as popular internationally as the 4th of July, greeting your Canadian followers on the 1st can be a great gesture (maybe with a polite joke on Canada?)

 Hashtags: #cadanaian #canadaday #thenorth

 4th July – American Independence Day

-The American independence day is a celebration for democracy, for the 300+ years old union that lasts until today.
+The American independence day is a celebration of democracy, for the 300+ years old union that lasts until today.
 The that fits this day is anything on both sides of the spectrum of what being an American, or maybe even part of the western culture, means.
-For good and for bad, depending what you want to focus on.
-There are many great things as well as challenges you can create social media content around at this day.
+For good and for bad, depending on what you want to focus on.
+There are many great things as well as challenges you can create social media content around to this day.

 Target audience: Mostly people from the US